 Biography

-Kate Newby was born in Auckland, Aotearoa, New Zealand in 1979 and works in the United States where she resides.
+Kate Newby was born in Auckland, Aotearoa, New Zealand in 1979 and works in the United States where she lives.
 In 2015 she graduated with a PhD from the Elam School of Fine Art at the University of Auckland.

 Working with a variety of media including installation, textile, ceramics, casting and glass, Newby is a sculptor who is committed to exploring and putting pressure on the limits and nature of sculpture.
 As such, she is interested in not only space, volume, texture and materials, but where and how sculpture happens.
 The handmade plays a very important role in her work ; it is not merely romantic or even retrograde, but rather the aesthetic byproduct of a position that shamelessly embraces direct experience over the mediated.